Nebraska Driving Laws for Seniors and Older Drivers

 • a severe cardiac condition, or

-• permanent loss of all or substantially all of the use of one or more limbs.
+• permanent loss of the use of one or more limbs.

 Learn More About Nebraska Driving Rules for Seniors